leob/ionic-quickstarter/README.md

 already done).

 ***Note:*** instead of locally installing all of the above tools, an alternative option may be to use the [Ionic Box](https://github.com/driftyco/ionic-box).
-This can be attractive especially attractive for Windows users.
+This can be an attractive option especially for Windows users.

 Next, open a terminal and cd into the directory where you want to install your app.